 Fall Entry: Application for Fall Semester entry will be available from March 1st to May 1st of each year and are due to the School of Nursing by 12:00 p.m. on May 1 of the year the student plans to starting nursing courses in August.

 Spring Entry: Application for Spring Semester entry will be available from July 1st to September 1st of each year and are due to the School of Nursing by 12:00 p.m. on September 1 of the year prior to starting nursing courses in January.

 Further admission requirements (for ranking of applicant pool) that students must have:

 Selection of Candidates

 The Admissions Committee of the School of Nursing selects candidates for admission from the students who meet the admission requirements.
-All applicants who have applied for Spring entry will be notified by mail as soon as possible after October 15 and applicants for Fall entry and as soon as possible after June 15.
+All applicants who have applied for Spring entry will be notified by e-mail approximately October 15 and applicants for Fall entry will be notified approximately June 15.
 Because of limited numbers of placements in nursing courses, not all applicants meeting the eligibility requirements to apply for admission will be selected.
-Selections will be based on a holistic ranking of candidates to included but not limited to the GPA based on APSU general education requirements and nursing pre-requisites only and the score achieved on the Assessment Technologies Institute (ATI) placement exam.
+Selections will be based on a holistic ranking of candidates to included but not limited to the GPA based on APSU general education requirements and nursing prerequisites only and the score achieved on the Assessment Technologies Institute (ATI) placement exam.
 (Designated ROTC Scholarship recipients meeting admission criteria will be approved for admission.)

 Students offered an admission position in the School of Nursing must reply by the designated deadline date (to be published by the School of Nursing).
 Failure to do so will result in loss of admission to the School of Nursing.